nhcooper123/NATRICINE-ecomorph/README.md

 ## Data

+All data needed to run the analyses are in the `data/` folder.
+These are in two folders, one for the main analyses (Linear) and another for the supplementary GMM analyses.
+The full dataset and sets of trees from the paper are available on the NHM Data Portal [here]( https://doi.org/10.5519/0070625).
+If you use these data please cite the data portal:

+> Deepak V, Cooper N, Gower DJ.
+2020.
+Dataset: NATRICINE.
+Natural History Museum Data Portal (data.nhm.ac.uk). https://doi.org/10.5519/0070625.

 ------
 ## Analyses
 All code used to run analyses and make figures is included in the `analyses/` folder.
 Before starting remember to open an RStudio project from that folder.
+Most code was written by V Deepak, and tidied by Natalie Cooper.

 ### Running the analyses
 The main analyses are in the following scripts within the `analyses/Linear` folder.

-1. *XXXX.R*.
+-  *00-add-missing-tips-to-tree.R*.
+This takes the dated tree and adds additional taxa to it to create the tree (`new_datedtree-LM.nexus`) used in the analyses.
+-  *01-extract-species-means.R*.
+This takes the raw specimen level data, size corrects them by regressing each against log10 body size and extracting the residuals, and then extracts species mean values.
+-  *02-pca-linear-measurements.R*.
+This runs a PCA on the species level head shape variables, to produce the data (`snakepca.csv`) used in all analyses.
+-  *03-figures-linear.R*.
+This creates the PC figures for the appendix.
+-  *04-ANOVA-MANOVA-GMM.R*.
+This performs the MANOVAs and ANOVAs of head shape versu ecomorph and diet.
+-  *05-convergence-linear.R*.
+This looks for head shape convergence in ecomorphs using C1-C4 metrics.
+-  *06-pca-tree-figures.R*.
+This creates the PCs and phylogeny plot for the paper.
+-  *07-discrete-trait-models.R*.
+This estimates the best model of trait evolution for ecomorph for use in script 08.
+-  *08-OUwie-models.R*.
+This fits the more complex evolutionary models.

 We also repeated several analyses using landmarks that represent the head shape of the snakes.
 These analyses are found in the `analyses/GMM` folder.